-This is a common question.
-What’s important to understand is that the answer is the same regardless of one’s involvement or relationship with their parents.
-It doesn’t matter if you were the caregiver, advocate, or even estranged.
-The answer is the same.
-Debt “including medical bills” does not pass down to the survivors of the deceased.
-All debt including medical bills are paid by the deceased’s estate via probate court.
-The probate court process must be completed within the state the deceased legally resided in.
-There is only one exception an adult child would be responsible for any debt.
-That would be if they signed a contract and personally guaranteed payment.
-Finally, if the deceased has more debt than assets within their estate, the remaining debt is written off by the creditors.
+This question is one that’s asked on a regular basis.
+What’s important to understand is that the answer is the same regardless of your involvement or relationship with your parents – caregiver, advocate or even estranged, the broad answer is, debt “including medical bills” does NOT pass down to the survivors of the deceased.
+All debt including medical bills are paid by the deceased’s estate via the probate court process within the state the deceased resided in.
+There is one exception: the only time an adult child would be responsible for any medical bills is they signed a contract and personally guaranteed payment.
+If the deceased has more debt than assets within their estate the remaining debt is written off by the creditors.
 In other words, as the old saying goes “you can’t squeeze blood from a turnip!”

-When a person dies, the law requires their estate to be reported to probate court.
-Probate court was designed for the following four reasons:
+When a person dies, their estate is required to be reported to probate court.
+Probate Court.
+Probate court was designed with for the following four reasons:

 - If there was an estate plan in place – follow it.